 - Consent from the absent parent is required for single parents or step-children (unless providing proof of sole custody/ guardianship).

 Dependents on orders who are not U.S. citizens must have a passport from their country of citizenship to move OCONUS with their soldier and a Status of Forces Agreement stamp.
-The passport office can provide more on this requirement.
+The no fee passport office can provide more on this requirement.

 Contact the Passport Office for additional information on specific situations or to schedule an appointment at 785-239-3057.